 Complex systems surround us: the ebbs and flows of the stock market, animals foraging for food, or our social networks.
 Like most scientists, I wish to define the key parts of systems, the underpinnings of their dynamism, and the outcomes of their interactions.
 I'm chiefly concerned with a system which is perhaps the most complex, yet personal of the lot.

-Through the brain we perceive and interact with the cosmos, allowing some of humanity's greatest achievements: curing diseases, putting a human on the moon, the internet, to name only a recent few.
-Yet, we're not born with the ability to do all this, but learn over days, years, and lifetimes.
-My work aims to understand the brain systems that allow this lifelong, continual learning and remembrance to occur.
+Through the brain we perceive and interact with the cosmos, allowing some of humanity's greatest achievements.
+Yet, we're not born with the ability to do this.
+Rather, we learn over days, years, and lifetimes.
+My work aims to understand the principles of systems that allow this continual learning and remembrance to occur.

 Paper: Hippocampal non-spatial sequences